rrthomas/sam/SAM.md

 A negative address –`n` refers to the `n`th stack item, counting from 1 at the top of the stack.

-A valid address is one that points to a valid instruction whose opcode’s name does not start with an underscore.
+A valid address is one that points to a valid instruction.

 ### Operation